bnb51/bnb-portfolio/_pages/about.md

 ## My Robotics Story

+### Professional Experiences

+#### Gather AI
+Professionally, I began working at Gather AI, a robotics startup committed to solving the data needs of logistics companies through drone-based inventory.
+While there, I had the privilege of fulfilling many roles in order to help the company succeed.
+I established processes and authored documentation that allowed Gather to reduce deployment times from months to days.
+I also was able to develop an autonomous charge pad that allowed customers to scan thousands of locations during off-shift hours without any human intervention.
+Lastly, I was heavily involved in creating tools to ensure that new features were backwards compatible as the company expanded in capabiliity and customer base.

+Check out this video to see the customer success!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/94Nowr9WWps?si=v7kZrWAqWkP_EhJP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+#### Hitachi Rail STS
+At Hitachi I designed signals, switch machines, and other ground equipment necessary to keep trains on the right tracks at the right time.
+Along with these designed, I authored much of the techical documentation associated with these designs to ensure fidelity of the design, manufacturing, and assembly.
+The most notable projects I worked on include a second generation switch machine, Hitachi's flagship product, and 6-in LED signals.
+These projects required significant testing, documentation, and communication with clientele making them high-profile projects within the company.

 ### Getting Started
 I first experienced robotics in grade school creating combat robots using the LEGO Mindstorm NXT system.
 I enjoyed the blend of hardware and software challenges that pushed me to be more creative in my approach.
 Soon after, I participated in Carnegie Mellon's "Andrew's Leap" summer program making robots using Arduino boards.
 During this program, I made laser tag blasters, maze solving robots, and a system that identified firefly species by the flash pattern.
-This exposure to using real code and real hardware to solve problems, sparked an ongoing interest in the field.
+This exposure to real hardware and software sparked an ongoing interest in the field.

-### Professional Experience
-Post graduation, I began working at Gather AI, a robotics startup committed to solving the data needs of logistics companies through drone-based inventory.

 ## Leadership